 Where is your showroom?

-Our newly refurbished showroom is situated in the centre of Earlstown, Newton-Le-Willows, we are easily reached and just a few metres from Earlstown Railway Station.
+Our showroom is situated in the centre of Earlestown, Newton-Le-Willows, we are easily reached and just a few metres from Earlestown Railway Station.
 Please see our Contact Us page for full details and map.

 How can I contact you?

-Contact us by phone, fax, email, letter or simply call into our showroom.
+Contact us by telephone, text, facebook, twitter,email or simply call into our showroom.
 See our Contact Us page for full details.

 How do I obtain a price?

-You can contact us by email, fax, telephone or simply call into our showroom.
-We can give you a price, based on your approximate sizes / styles of your windows / doors etc, supplied to us by calling into our showroom or sending us a quick fax / email – why not use our easy online quote form.
+You can contact us by email, facebook, twitter, telephone, text or simply call into our showroom.
+We can give you a price, based on your approximate sizes/styles of your windows/doors etc, supplied to us by calling into our showroom or sending us a quick facebook message/email – why not use our easy online quote form.
 Alternatively you may find it convenient to call us, take a look at our Online Quote Form for suggestions of information you might want to have handy.
 We can also arrange to visit you and will take all the necessary details and measurements for you, we’ll then contact you very quickly with our quote.

 When can I have my new windows fitted?

-Typically we can normally carry out your installation 4 to 8 weeks after we have received your signed order.
+Typically we can normally carry out your installation 4 to 6 weeks after we have received your signed order and deposit

 How secure are your products?